-Each Vapshot consists of alcohol vapors contained in a 1-liter serving bottle.
-Using 80 proof spirits as a standard, the following are the tested absorption rates:
+Each Vapshot consists of alcohol vapors only contained in a 1-liter serving bottle.
+About 1/60th of a 1oz shot (0.49 ml) is injected into the serving bottle of which a portion is vaporized.
+Using 80 proof spirits as a standard to produce the vapors, the following are the tested absorption rates:

 One (1) Vapshot 1-liter serving - Breathalyzer test one (1) minute after consumption results in a reading of less than 0.05%.
 After 10 minute the levels are back down to 0.00%